wp-plugins/pwaplusphp/readme.txt

 Tested up to: 3.4.1
 Stable tag: trunk

-The best rated Picasa plugin for Wordpress, PWA+PHP, puts your public and private (unlisted) Picasa albums on your site in your language!
+The best rated Picasa plugin for Wordpress, PWA+PHP, puts your public and private Picasa albums on your site in your language!

 == Description ==